 Twelve Advantages of Shopping at Department Stores

 Department retailers don’t have quite as many locations as they once did.
-And you’re not going to be getting deals for online services, like a car rental coupon, at your local Macys.
+And you’re not going to be getting offers for online services, like a car rental coupon, at your local Macys.
 Nonetheless, you can still find them in most cities and some small towns.
-Much has been said about the benefits of e-commerce and discount shops, but department stores still offer some major advantages:
+Much has been said about the benefits of e-commerce and online discount offers websites, but department stores still offer some major advantages:

 1. This kind of retailer has a vast product selection.
 Numerous locations offer food, apparel, mattresses, fitness equipment, electronics, appliances, tools, music, movies, and other items.
 You’ll have a better chance of finding everything on your list in one place.